mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 {$nor : [{result : "No Violation Issued"}, {result : "Violation Issued"}, {result : "Pass"}, {result : "Fail"}]}
 ```

 All right, still lots of other results are available.
-This is us using *$nor*, which is essentially a combination of *$not, $and, $or*.
+This was us using *$nor*, which is essentially a combination of *$not, $and, $or*.
+So it's almost like we covered three *logic* operators in one go.
+So it's time to talk about the *$and* operator.
+I left it for a longer discussion at the end because it is special.